nconnolly1/lab/packer/ubuntu/README.md

 # Ubuntu Images

-Based on the Packer templates for Windows in the [Bento](https://github.com/chef/bento/tree/master/packer_templates/ubuntu) project which are licensed under Apache 2.0.
+Based on the Packer templates for Ubuntu in the [Bento](https://github.com/chef/bento/tree/master/packer_templates/ubuntu) project which are licensed under Apache 2.0.